ExpediaDotCom/haystack-docker/README.md

                -f example/blobs/docker-compose.yml up
 ```

-The command above starts haystack components and also two sample web applications and haystack-agent.
-Give a minute or two for the containers to come up and connect with each other.
+The command above starts haystack components, and two sample web applications with the haystack-agent.
+It may take a minute or two for the containers to come up and connect with each other.

 Haystack's UI will be available at http://localhost:8080